duplxey/postgres-post/README.md

 Lastly, click "Deploy" to deploy the function to the cloud.

-Our backend is now more or less complete.
+And we're done with the backend.
 That was easy!

 ### Frontend